tanrobotix/tanz-blog/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 > TiDB expands both SQL processing and storage by simply adding new nodes.
 This makes infrastructure capacity planning both easier and more cost-effective than traditional relational databases which only scale vertically.

-#### MySQL Compatible Syntax**
+#### MySQL Compatible Syntax

 > TiDB acts like it is a MySQL 5.7 server to your applications.
 You can continue to use all of the existing MySQL client libraries, and in many cases, you will not need to change a single line of code in your application.
 Because TiDB is built from scratch, not a MySQL fork, please check out the list of known compatibility differences.

 #### Distributed Transactions with Strong Consistency

-> TiDB internally shards table into small range-based chunks that we refer to as "regions".
+> TiDB internally shards tables into small range-based chunks that we refer to as "regions".
 Each region defaults to approximately 100MiB in size, and TiDB uses a Two-phase commit internally to ensure that regions are maintained in a transactionally consistent way.

 #### Cloud Native